oddluck/limnoria-plugins/README.md

+# SpiffyTitles #

-Displays link titles when posted in a channel
+Displays link titles when posted in a channel.

 ## Available Options ##